 Upside Down Rhubarb Cake that is gluten free- made with Almond Flour.
 Deliciously addictive, perfect for Spring. | www.feastingathome.com #rhubarb #rhubardcake #upsidedowncake #rhubarbtart #glutenfreecake

 Once the rhubarb is cooked, set it aside, leaving it in the cast-iron skillet.
-We will bake the cake in this!
+Drain off half of the syrup and set aside.
+We will bake the cake in the skillet.

 Tip: If your rhubarb is not very colorful ( your stems are green) you can always add a some berries to give this some color.